kite1988/famf/README.md

 * Extract necessary features
 * Generate training and test set

 The required input files are varied from one model to another.
 Please refer to model configuration file for details.
-Below list the format of rating and feature file:
+We list the format of rating and feature file in the below:

 * Rating file format

 Each line contains one positive tweet and its paired N negative tweets for a particular user.
 Each rating consists of four elements: user, post ID, publisher (the author of the post), and the rating (1 denotes the user has retweeted the tweet, 0 not retweeted).
-The negative tweets could be sampled by our time-aware negative sampling algorithem (details in the paper).
+The negative tweets could be sampled by our time-aware negative sampling algorithm (detailed in the paper).

 ```user_1 486447896191959040 pub_65893 1,user_1 486619477933838336 pub_18 0,user_1 486596611431477248 pub_22 0,user_1 486602569419333632 pub_21 0,user_1 486532028570275840 pub_45 0...```